Julia Avila: Ultimate Fighting Championship

 On March 22, 2019, Avila was signed to the UFC's women's bantamweight division.
 Avila was originally scheduled to face Melissa Gatto on July 6, 2019, at UFC 239.
 Gatto was dropped from the card due to undisclosed reasons and was replaced by Pannie Kianzad.
 Avila won the fight via unanimous decision.

 Avila was expected to face Karol Rosa on October 26, 2019, at UFC Fight Night: Maia vs. Askren.
 The fight was later cancelled due to a knee injury from Rosa.
 The match was rescheduled to April 11, 2020, at UFC Fight Night: Overeem vs. Harris.
 Due to the COVID-19 pandemic, the event was eventually postponed.
 The pair was rescheduled to meet on May 2, 2020, at UFC Fight Night 174.
-However, on April 9, Dana White, the president of UFC announced that the event too was postponed to June 13, 2020.
+However, on April 9, Dana White, the president of UFC announced that the event was postponed to June 13, 2020.
 Instead, Avila faced Gina Mazany, replacing Rosa, on June 13, 2020, at UFC on ESPN: Eye vs. Calvillo.
 She won the bout via first-round technical knockout just 22 seconds into the fight.

 Avila was scheduled to face Nicco Montaño on August 8, 2020, at UFC Fight Night 176.
-However, due to Montano's coach John Wood testing positive for COVID-19, the bout was reschedule to UFC Fight Night 177.
+However, due to Montano's coach John Wood testing positive for COVID-19, the bout was rescheduled to UFC Fight Night 177.
 However, Montaño tested positive for COVID-19 and the bout was moved to UFC Fight Night: Holm vs. Aldana.
 Subsequently, on September 3, it was announced that Montaño withdrew from the bout due to travel restrictions.
 After negotiating a new contract with the UFC, Avila faced Sijara Eubanks on September 12, 2020, at UFC Fight Night 177.
 She lost the fight via unanimous decision.

 Avila was expected to face Julija Stoliarenko at UFC on ESPN 21 on March 20, 2021.
 However at the weigh ins, Stoliarenko suffered a syncopal episode on the scale and the fight was scrapped.
 The pair was rescheduled and took place at UFC Fight Night 190.
-Avila won the fight via a rear-naked choke in round three.
+Avila won the fight via rear naked choke submission in round three.

 Avila was scheduled to face Raquel Pennington on December 18, 2021, at UFC Fight Night 199.
 However, Avila was forced to pull from the event due to injury.
 She was replaced by Macy Chiasson.

+After a two-years hiatus, Avila returned against former UFC Women's Bantamweight Champion Miesha Tate on December 2, 2023, at UFC on ESPN 52.
+She lost the fight via a rear-naked choke submission in round three.

+Avila faced former LFA Women's Bantamweight Champion Jacqueline Cavalcanti on February 15, 2025 at UFC Fight Night 251.
+She lost the fight by unanimous decision.
+She retired from MMA competition after the bout.

 Personal life

-In October 2022, Avila and her husband welcomed their first child, a daughter, to the world.
+Avila is married.
+Avila and her husband had their first child, a daughter, on October 20, 2022.